pabachmann/pabachmann.github.io/_pages/cv.md

   * Duties include: teaching tutorials on probability theory, statistics and stochastic processes, support for students, submission grading

 * 2019: Research Assistant for Psycholinguistics
-  * Institute of Phonetics and Speech Processing, LMU
+  * Institute of Phonetics and Speech Processing, LMU Munich
   * Duties include: labelling and assisting with evaluation of speech data for psycholinguistics experiments

 * 2015–2018: Kitchen Staff